BrandosFotos/OS-Ready/README.md

 ## Overview

 **OS-Ready** is a lightweight command-line utility designed to automate fresh installations and system configuration across **Windows**, **macOS**, and **Linux** using **Ansible**.
-It streamlines the setup process for developers, sysadmins, and power users—handling SSH setup, Ansible installation, inventory management, and execution of tailored playbooks.
+It streamlines the setup process for developers, sysadmins, and power users—handling SSH setup, Ansible installastion, inventory management, and execution of tailored playbooks.

 ## ✨ Features